 Subsequent accommodation blocks:

-Thanks to our expertise in modular construction, we were able to reduce the time needed for manufacture and installation from 15 weeks for one accommodation block at the Westdown Camp prototype to just 13 weeks for three blocks at Nesscliff Training Area.
+Thanks to our expertise in modular construction, we were able to reduce the time needed for manufacture and installation from 15 weeks for one accommodation block at the Westdown Camp prototype to just 13 weeks for three blocks at Nesscliff Training Area, and subsequent buildings.

 Following Nesscliff Training Area, Castlemartin Training Area in Pembrokeshire, Brunswick Training Camp in Surrey and further buildings at Westdown Camp achieved EPC ratings of -7, -9 and -10 respectively.

 The buildings are also equipped with SMART building technology, which optimises energy use and provides data for improvements in the design and specification of subsequent modular constructions in the programme.
 Lessons identified following the installation of the Westdown Camp block have not only meant that Reds10 delivered the Nesscliff buildings as net zero, but also allowed for 33% reduction of embodied carbon compared to Westdown Camp.
-So far, the total reduction in embodied carbon (tCO2) has some 130 tonnes.
+So far, the total reduction in embodied carbon (tCO2) has some 130 tonnes per building, which is over 9,100 tonnes across the programme.

 Moreover, we were also able to reduce disruption to the working training camps and the project’s carbon footprint and support local economies by sourcing labour locally to each site, where needed.

-The programme won Infrastructure of the Year at the prestigious UK National Government Opportunities (GO) Awards in September 2021.
+The programme won Infrastructure of the Year at the prestigious UK National Government Opportunities (GO) Awards and MOD's Sanctuary Awards in 2021 and has been shortlisted for several awards in 2022.

 Lt Gen Richard Nugee, MOD Climate Change and Sustainability Lead, Opens accommodation in Nesscliff